jeremybatesDC/vueGridBaseballCard/README.md

 ## To Do

-Labor Day launch?
+Labor Day launch.

+--> card background color: front
+--> dutone back based on user selection

 --> using filter drop shadow mutliple syntax could help here.
 Just not sure exactly when

 --> un-nest scss

---> integrate the logo image

 --> consider input range diagonal "mountain" behind each indicateing which end is max vs min (it can be confusing when values are negative -- this might help)

---> ok now just saying when not full bleed then donT radius -- but HIDE disabled controls from user

 --> For lines with 2 text inputs, consider not allowing width adjustments (maybe just color, grade, slant)

 --> might be good to show all font adjustment buttons for each text input, but not all buttons would be enabled for all fields.
 That way user won't wonder "what happened to width option?" but will be shown it just can't be applied here (may need clear helper text about limitations)

-LOGO IMAGE:
---> combine logo position chooser into a 4 square
---> logo image -- offer round or square radio button

 - card flip on tab change:
   https://v3.vuejs.org/guide/transitions-overview.html#class-based-animations-transitions